Pego43/ACTAM-Project---The-Flutealorian/README.markdown

 - Microphone input: allow microphone usage to control the character in wind mode

 # Repo Structure <a name = "repo"></a>
-- Flutealorian/src folder: contains all wind mode code
+- Flutealorian/src folder: contains all wind mode code and assets
 - src/scenes folder: contains main menu and piano mode code
 - src/ folder: contains modules used in src/scenes (CustomSound.js was used before instead of the Tone.js library, not used anymore)
 - src/assets folder: contains all assets used in menu and piano mode